Diversity, Equity, and Inclusion Projects

 Fall 2020 - Present

-Dr. Shaz Zamore and I are co-editors of an upcoming book about the experiences of Black women and non-binary life scientists, which will be published through Mountaineers Books, a non-profit book publisher committed to conservation.
-This book will be a collection of stories from 25 people representing a variety of career stages and research interests.
-We expect to have this published by Spring 2023, so stay tuned!
+Dr. Shaz Zamore and I are co-editors of an upcoming book about the experiences of Black women and non-binary life scientists and nature enthusiasts, which will be published through Mountaineers Books in 2023.
+This book is a collection of stories from 22 people representing a variety of career stages and interests.
+Stay tuned!